tjaloc/Pythonista-Games/README.md

 ## Games Included

 ### 1. photo_slider_puzzle
 **Photo slider puzzle** is the digital recreation of the old small plastic puzzles used to keep the kids occupied when traveling.
 You can shift one tile at a time by tapping it.
 Feel free to increase the puzzle size (tile amount).
+Each refresh a new picture is fetched from [picsum](https://picsum.photos)

 This game uses the Scene-Module and will work on iPhone and iPad.
 ![ Photo Slider Puzzle](Screenshots/photo_slider_puzzle.jpeg)